aws-quickstart/cdk-eks-blueprints/docs/addons/xray-adot-addon.md

 [AWS X-Ray](https://aws.amazon.com/xray/) helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 This Addon deploys an AWS Distro for OpenTelemetry (ADOT) Collector for X-Ray which receives traces from the application and sends the same to X-Ray console.
 You can change the mode to Daemonset, StatefulSet, and Sidecar depending on your deployment strategy.

-This driver is not automatically installed when you first create a cluster, it must be added to the cluster in order to setup AMP for remote write of metrics.
+This driver is not automatically installed when you first create a cluster, it must be added to the cluster in order to setup X-Ray for remote write traces.

 For more information on the driver, please review the [user guide](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html).